Call for Projects to start in 2023

 Developing raw materials into a major strength for Europe

-We encourage our partners to submit new project proposals that will generate a significant impact on European industrial competitiveness, innovation capacity and human capital, as well as empower students and entrepreneurs driving towards the circular economy and the contribution towards the EU Green Deal goals.
+This year EIT RawMaterials has expanded this call to non-members.
+We encourage our partners and stakeholders from industry, research and education, including start-ups and SMEs, to submit new project proposals that will generate a significant impact on European industrial competitiveness, innovation capacity and human capital, as well as empower students and entrepreneurs driving towards the circular economy, the digital transition and the contribution towards the EU Green Deal goals.

 To register new proposals in SeedBook, please fill in and upload the following templates describing how the project will meet the addressed criteria:

 Selection process and topics

 The overall format for the proposal submission and evaluation is very similar to the Call for Projects 2022 (KAVA 9):